IFraimG/IFraimG/README.md

  - 💪🏻 I started to learn programming when I was thirteen.
-So, I've been programming off and on for 5 years.
+So, I've been programming occasionally for 5 years.
  - 🎓 I studied in the Moscow School Programming.
  - 🎓 I studied at IT-SAMSUNG school and took second place in the final.
  - I am fond of learning C++, Python, Java, Android Mobile Development, JavaScript (TypeScript, Vue.js, React.js, Node.js), Golang, Figma, WordPress, Linux and Kotlin